HumanCellAtlas/data-portal-content/content/contribute/overview/overview.md

 ## What to prepare

-In order to be able to process your data at cellular resolution, we will need you to have this information ready:
+In order to process you cellular resolution data, we will request the following information:

 - Unprocessed data files
 - Information on samples